apache/solr/solr/example/films/README.md

  The "name" and "initial_release_date" are created via the Schema API, and the "genre" and "direct_by" fields are created by the use of an Update Request Processor Change called "add-unknown-fields-to-the-schema".

  The below steps walk you through learning how to start up Solr, setup the films collection yourself, and then load data.
-You can also run `bin/solr start -e films`.
+You can also run `bin/solr start -e films` or `bin/solr start -c -e films` for SolrCloud version.

  Steps:
    * Start Solr: